 24. Write 10 Things

 Finally, write ten things you love about your partner.
-Make it into a card or booklet and suddenly you have a free but meaningful way to say I love you.
+Use this free reasons why I love you printable or make it into a card or booklet and suddenly you have a free but meaningful way to say I love you.

 Find more ideas with 131 Ways to Say I Love You (without saying the words)